architect-templates/springboot/README.md

 application stack.

 Give it a try!
 Search inside your project for "Favorite Movies" and change this string to “Favorite Pizzas”.
-Once you save the file, run `mvn compile` in your project's directory in a terminal to recompile the application.
+Once you save the file, run `docker exec architect-springboot--app-1 /bin/sh -c "mvn compile"` in a terminal.
+This [Apache Maven](https://maven.apache.org/install.html) command will recompile the application.
 Refresh the browser to see your changes.

 ## Deploy to the Cloud
 Want to try deploying this application to a cloud environment?
 Architect's got you covered there, too!